Jake Fraley Player Props: Reds vs. Cubs

 Jake Fraley At The Plate

-- In 39 games this year (44.8%), Fraley has picked up an RBI, and in 16 of those games (18.4%) he had two or more.
+- Fraley has driven in a run in 40 games this season (44.9%), including 16 games with more than one RBI (18.0%).
 He has also driven home three or more of his team's runs in five contests.

+- He has scored in 30 of 89 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.